AdrienVannson/doreisa-internship/report/report.typ

 Since the partitioning does not determine the nodes executing each task, since the communication cost between the actors is small and since all the communications happen in parallel, one could have expected the choice of the graph partitioning strategy to have a relatively small impact on the performance as long as the subsets of the partition have comparable sizes.

-It is not completely clear why .
-Since the greedy partitioning algorithm works very well in real-life situations

 === Finding the bottleneck

 As we saw in the previous section, the current system is able to scale well until about 64 nodes are added.
-Once this threeshold is reached, a new bottleneck appears and the execution time starts being proportional to the number of nodes in the Ray cluster.
+Once this threshold is reached, a new bottleneck appears and the execution time starts being proportional to the number of nodes in the Ray cluster.

 To understand where this problem comes from, a more detailed analysis was realized.
 This experiment is named `03-TODO` in the `doreisa-internship` repository.
-The total execution time of a simple data analysis has been measured with a varying number of nodes: 10, 20, 40 and 80.
-This experiment has been realized on the `gros` cluster from `Grid5000`.
+The total execution time of a simple data analysis has been measured with a varying number of nodes: 32, 64, 128 and 255.
 The goal is to determine what are the parts of the process that take too much time, to identify the bottleneck.
 Four execution times are measured:

   1. Without performing any analysis at all.
 This is the time taken by the head node to receive the information by the scheduling actors that the chunks are ready, and to build the Dask array as well as the task graph.
-  2. Executing the scheduling algorithm without sending the task graph to the scheduling actors.
+  2. Executing the greedy scheduling algorithm without sending the task graph to the scheduling actors.
 In addition to the previous step, each node of the task graph is assigned to a scheduling actor.
   3. Executing the scheduling algorithm and sending the task graph to the scheduling actors, without having the actors perform any computation at all.
 In addition to the previous step, the information about the tasks and the scheduling are sent to the scheduling actors.
   4. Performing all the computations required for the analysis.
 The scheduling actors actually run the computation.